Elehuris Montero Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 14th among all league pitching staffs.
+- The Cubs have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in the league.
+- The Cubs surrender the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Cubs, his fourth of the season.
+- Assad (3-3) takes the mound for the Cubs in his ninth start of the season.
+He has a 2.83 ERA in 92 1/3 innings pitched, with 67 strikeouts.

-- In his most recent time out on Wednesday against the San Francisco Giants, the lefty went 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- The right-hander's last appearance was on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, surrendering three earned runs while giving up seven hits.

-- In three games this season, the 24-year-old has an ERA of 2.16, with 7 strikeouts per nine innings.
-Opponents are hitting .258 against him.
+- In 26 games this season, the 26-year-old has a 2.83 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.